dgustave/ETL-Challenge/README.md

 * Create a `mls_db` database in dbeaver/postgres then create the following two tables within:

-  * A `2019 Major League Soccer` table that contains the columns `Ranking', 'Squad', 'Club', 'Matches Played', 'Wins', 'Draws', 'Losses', and 'Total Points'.
+  * A "2019 Major League Soccer" table that contains the columns `Ranking', 'Squad', 'Club', 'Matches Played', 'Wins', 'Draws', 'Losses', and 'Total Points'.

-  * A `2019 Average Club Salary` table that contains the columns 'Club',  `Total Salaries`, `Total Expected Salaries`, `Average Salaries`, `Average Expected Salaries`.
+  * A "2019 Average Club Salary" table that contains the columns 'Club',  `Total Salaries`, `Total Expected Salaries`, `Average Salaries`, `Average Expected Salaries`.

   * Be sure to assign a primary key, as Pandas will not be able to do so.
 In our case it will be by 'Club'.